-Maladaptive Behavioral Analysis/Assessment
+Project Analysis/Assessment

-Maladaptive behavioral analysis will be based upon the following:
+The Project Assessment will be based upon the following:

 - a.
-Direct observation of the identified client; - b.
-Interviews with the identified client, family, Service Providers, and stakeholders; - c.
+Referral from a program describing the needs of the client, family and/or children - b.
+Interviews with the project members, service Providers, and stakeholders; - c.
 Evaluation of the identified client's home and/or other settings where the identified maladaptive behaviors are exhibited and conditions in which they occur and do not occur; - d.
 Functioning level of the identified client; - e.
 Assessment of the family and Service Provider's skill set and community readiness; - f.
 Review of previous interventions used; and - g.
 Review of existing records and services (when available).

-The Functional Behavioral Analysis/Assessment will include, at minimum:
+The Analysis/Assessment will also include, at minimum:

-- Reason for referral; - Summary of observations (strengths, abilities, what works/ doesn't work, likes, dislikes); - Identified behaviors/triggers (description of behaviors, intensity, frequency, durations, function); - Additional identified problems (if any); - Planned interventions/implementation; and - Any other relevant observations regarding the client.
+- Reason for referral; - Summary of observations (strengths, abilities, what works/ doesn't work, likes, dislikes); - Identified behaviors/triggers (description of behaviors, intensity, frequency, durations, function); - Additional identified problems (if any); - Planned interventions/implementation; and - Any other relevant observations pertinent to the project.

-The consultant will provide a copy of the written Maladaptive Behavioral Analysis/Assessment along with specific recommendations to the Service Provider and DBH.
+The consultant will provide a copy of the written Analysis/Assessment along with specific recommendations to the Population-Based Service Provider and DBH.

-Behavioral Intervention/Implementation Plan
+Recommendation Report/Implementation Plan

-The Consultant will develop a written behavioral intervention or implementation plan, based on observations, recommendations, and review of assessments.
-Plans will use techniques that are designed to decrease maladaptive behaviors while increasing positive alternative behaviors, or enhance system infrastructure.
+The Consultant will develop a written Recommendation Report or Implementation Plan, based on observations, recommendations, and review of assessments.
+Plans will use techniques that are designed to address a range of behavioral health needs while increasing positive alternative behaviors, or enhance system infrastructure.
 The plan will be developed collaboratively with all stakeholders and the Consultant.
-This service is intended to guide providers, families, and communities in identifying, developing, and maintaining the skills necessary to support individuals safely and effectively at the community level, and avoid institutional placement.
+This service is intended to guide providers, families, and communities in identifying, developing, and maintaining the skills necessary to support population-related issues safely and effectively at the community level.